mkr-infinity/Windows-Activation-free/README.md

 ```
 irm https://get.activated.win | iex
 ```
+Paste In Powershell and Click Enter Button ✅

-This Code Will Download the Automatic Installation Script for You and Launch a Pop-up
+This ☝️☝️ Code Will Download the Automatic Installation Script for You and Launch a Pop-up

 ---
 <br>

 ### Step 4
-Now paste it (with right-click) and hit the enter key.
-In the newly opened window, there are several options available, from which we must select option `1` and wait a few seconds to complete.
+In the newly opened window, there are several options available, from which we must select option `1`(To Active The Windows Key 🗝️ Permanent) and wait a few seconds to complete.

 <p align="left">
   <br><img src="https://github.com/user-attachments/assets/0c3689a1-1595-40b3-97e2-041dac423237" width="540px">